Blond Bombshell Abby Dowse Sizzles In Turquoise Bikini

 Blond bombshell Abby Dowse had her 1.5 million Instagram followers drooling with a sizzling snap of her insane body in a skimpy turquoise bikini.

-In the picture, Abby perched on the ledge of a deck area, with a bowl of fruit visible beside her.
+In the picture, Abby perched on the ledge of a deck area, with a bowl of fruit beside her.
 She rocked a bikini in a shiny turquoise fabric that left little to the imagination.
-The top was a simple bandeau style, and stretched across her ample assets.
-A hint of cleavage was visible in the top, although the particular angle the photo was taken at obscured some of her cleavage.
+The top was a simple bandeau style and stretched across her ample assets.
+A hint of decolletage was visible in the top, although the particular angle of the photo obscured some of her cleavage.

 The bottoms were a high-cut style which stretched high over her hips, elongating her legs and exposing some major skin.
 She posed with her legs slightly spread and her arms above her head as she stared straight at the camera.

 Abby kept the accessories simple, allowing the vibrant bikini to make an impact.
-She layered on several necklaces, which cascaded down her body, with the longest one reaching all the way to her belly button.
-She also added a pair of delicate silver hoop earrings, and finished off the look with some sunglasses that were pulled slightly down on her nose.
-Abby’s long blond locks were pulled back away from her face, and the sun was shining down on her bronzed body.
+She layered on several necklaces, which cascaded down her body, with the longest one reaching all the way to her bellybutton.
+She also added a pair of delicate silver hoop earrings and finished off the look with some sunglasses that were pulled slightly down on her nose.
+Abby’s long blond locks were pulled back away from her face, and the sun was shining on her bronzed body.

 The blond bombshell mentioned in the caption that she was yearning for an exotic vacation spot she recently visited, and she also clarified where the bikini came from.